p0deje/Maccy/README.md

 defaults write org.p0deje.Maccy showInStatusBar false # default is true
 ```

+> Don't forget to restart Maccy after using `defaults` command!

 #### Automatically Paste by Default

 Select and paste in one go.